chrisdone-archive/intero/README.md

 `C-c C-k` | Clear REPL
 `C-c C-z` | Switch to and from the REPL

+## Install requirements

+Make sure you have this package installed on Linux:

+    libtinfo-dev

+(People on other platforms please contribute the equivalent dependency.)

 ## Enabling intero

 To enable `intero` in all `haskell-mode` buffers by default, enable